PERM Labor Certification: Process, Timeline, How-to Apply, & Fees

 There are many PERM steps in the process, below, you will find a detailed explanation of each step.

-1. The U.S. employer conducts a series of permissible recruitment efforts to analyze the current U.S. labor market.
-All efforts must be documented and ready for DOL inspection.
+2. The U.S. employer must conduct a series of recruitment efforts to test the U.S. labor market for the role.
+All efforts must be documented and ready for DOL inspection in the case of a random or targeted audit.

-2. U.S. employer submits Labor Certification application to Department of Labor.
-(Form ETA 9089).
-This can be done electronically or by mail.
+4. The U.S. employer submits a Form ETA 9089, Labor Certification application, to the Department of Labor.
+This can be filed electronically or by mail.

-5. Once the Labor Certification is approved, the U.S. employer must file an immigrant petition with the USCIS before the Labor Certification expires.
+6. Once the Labor Certification is approved, the U.S. employer must file an I-140 immigrant petition with the USCIS before the Labor Certification expires.

 7. When the I-140 is approved, the applicant must register for Permanent Residence by filing Form I-485 with USCIS.